propelorm/Propel/cookbook/symfony2/symfony2-and-propel-in-real-life.markdown

 # Symfony2 And Propel In Real Life #

 Let's face it, one of the most common and challenging tasks for any application involves persisting and reading information to and from a database.
-Unfortunately, Symfony2 does not come integrated with Propel but it's quite easy to integrate Propel into Symfony2.
+Unfortunately, Symfony2 does not come integrated with Propel but it's really easy to integrate Propel into Symfony2.
 To get started, read [how to set up Propel into Symfony2](working-with-symfony2.html#installation).

 ## A Simple Example: A Product ##